webthingee/findwordwiz/README.md

 POST /api/generate/auto
 ```

 Automatically generates a word search puzzle from a list of words.
-The application will place the words in random positions and directions, then fill the remaining spaces with random letters.

 **Request Body:**
 ```json